Devoir/server/README.md

 Then you can go to it in your browser at http://localhost:3000

-To compile the Less on the front end and minify the JS:
+##Compile the Less on the front end and minify the JS:

 Install gulp:  http://gulpjs.com/